IsuruHet/LLHRS/README.md

 3. **Set Up the Admin Panel**
    - **Backend:**
      ```bash
-     cd admin-panel/backend
+     cd LLHRS-Backend-Render-main
      npm install
      npm start
      ```
    - **Frontend:**
      ```bash
-     cd admin-panel/frontend
+     cd LLHRS-Admin-Panel-main
      npm install
      npm start
      ```

 4. **Configure Environment Variables**
-   Create a `.env` file in `admin-panel/backend` with your MongoDB URI and other settings (see `.env.example` if provided).
+   Create a `.env` file in `LLHRS-Backend-Render-main` with your MongoDB URI and other settings (see `.env.example` if provided).

 ## 👥 Team